Effective Wastewater Treatment for Textile & Dye Industries

 Many aerobic solutions are available in the industry, but Organica Biotech offers an effective microbial solution for aerobic wastewater treatment, with microbes that can thrive in high TDS effluents.

-After conducting years of research, we developed a revolutionary product, Cleanmaxx, an effective biological aerobic wastewater treatment solution.
+After conducting years of research, we developed a revolutionary product, Cleanmaxx ANB, an effective biological aerobic wastewater treatment solution.

 It accelerates COD/BOD reduction, rapidly reduces the time required for effective aerobic wastewater treatment, and reduces energy spent in aeration & agitation, thereby cutting CAPEX/OPEX costs.